HL7/us-behavioral-health-profiles/input/pagecontent/index.md

 Standardizing behavioral health data through this IG aims to improve data exchange and interoperability in the behavioral health ecosystem, ultimately contributing to improved patient care and outcomes.

-Discussions on the use of this IG take place regularly on the [BHIT calls](https://www.hl7.org/concalls/CallDetails.cfm?concall=78861).
+Discussions on the use of this IG take place regularly on the BHIT calls.
 Implementers are invited to participate in the discussions and the testing activities.
+Readers who wish to make a comment or suggestion regarding the IG are encouraged to submit them through [GitHub Issue submission page](https://github.com/HL7/us-behavioral-health-profiles/issues) for this IG.

 ### How to Read This Implementation Guide